 Text in which spaces, tabs, and line feeds must be preserved.
 Content is typically displayed in monofont to preserve character alignment.

-The <preformat> element is typically used for machine-related communication such as ASCII art and error message reports, in which whitespace such as tabs, line feeds, and spaces should be preserved.
+The <preformat> element is typically used for machine-related communication such as computer code and error messages, in which whitespace such as tabs, line feeds, and spaces should be preserved.

 Position: The @position attribute may be used to indicate whether this element must be anchored at its exact location within the text, or whether it may float, for example, to the top of the next page, next column, to the end of a logical file, or within a separate window.
 For the typical <preformat> element, the “float or anchor” decision will be governed by the size of the object.
-For example, short preformat fragments are typically anchored whereas longer preformats are typically placed elsewhere such as in a separate window or at the end of the document.
+For example, short code fragments are typically anchored whereas full programs are typically placed elsewhere such as in a separate window or at the end of the document.